• presbyopic •

 Meaning: 1.
 (Medicine) Far-sighted, suffering a loss or deterioration of near vision, usually caused by advancing age; the antonym of myopic "short-sighted", suffering a loss of distant vision.
 2. Able to see things in the distance or the future clearly.

-In Play: Presbyopic people show more interest in the long term than the short: "The world is waiting to see if a presbyopic president can navigate a sea of congressional myopia."
-Metaphorical presbyopia should be a qualification for any leader: "More presbyopic executives in the financial institutions of the world would have prevented the current economic collapse."
+In Play: Presbyopic people show more interest in the long term than the short: "The world is waiting for presbyopic president who can navigate a sea of congressional myopia."
+Metaphorical presbyopia should be a qualification for any leader: "More presbyopic executives in the financial institutions of the world would have prevented the 2008 economic collapse."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!